Toroidal embeddings of abstractly planar graphs are knotted or linked: Proof of the theorem by giving an explicit isotopy

-\textbf{Alternative proof of Theorem~\ref{goal}.} \begin{proof} Start with step~(1) and step~(2) of the proof that is given in the section above.
-Recall that the point $P$ is defined as follows: Beside elementary cases, there exists a meridian of the torus on which the spatial graph $\mathcal{G}$ is embedded on so that the meridian intersects the spatial graph in only one point.
+The proof of Theorem~\ref{goal} given above can be differently finished using Theorem~\ref{Wu} by Wu~\cite{Wu}.
+This is a shortcut in the argument but does not give an explicit deformation. \begin{thm}[Criterion for an embedding of a planar graph to be trivial~\cite{Wu}] The embedding $\G$ of a planar graph $G$ is trivial if and only if every cycle in the spatial graph bounds an embedded disc $D$ whose interior $\mathring{D}$ is disjoint from $\G$. \end{thm} \begin{proof} \textit{(alternative proof of Theorem~\ref{goal})} Start with step~(1) and step~(2) of the proof that is given in the section above.
+Recall that the point $P$ is defined as follows: Except elementary cases, there exists a meridian of the torus on which the spatial graph $\mathcal{G}$ is embedded on such that the meridian intersects the spatial graph in only one point.
 Take this point to be $P$.
-To apply Theorem~\ref{Wu}, observe that every cycle in $\mathcal{G}$ bounds a disc embedded in $\R^3$ with interior disjoint from $\mathcal{G}$.
-This is clearly true for any meridian and for any cycle that does not intersect $P$ as $\mathcal{G} \setminus P$ is embedded on a sphere already.
-We are left to consider cycles $C$ that run through $P$ for which there exists a natural number $n$ so that the cycle has knot type $T(n,1)$.
-Let $C_{n}$ be one of those cycles.
-We can find an ambient isotopy $i_{n}$ of $\mathcal{G}$ that transforms $C_{n}$ to a longitude $l=i_{n}(C_{n})$ of a new torus $i_{n}(T)$ (not isotopic to $T$), by possibly performing another twist as described in step~(3) in the proof above.
-Call the spatial graph that results from this twist by $i_{n}(\mathcal{G})$.
-As a longitude bounds a disc internally disjoint from the torus, it follows that the cycle $i_{n}(C_{n})$ bounds a disc internally disjoint from $i_{n}(\mathcal{G})$.
-Since ambient isotopies preserve embedded discs and do not pass them through the graph, it follows that the cycle $C_{n}$ in $\mathcal{G}$ bounds a disc internally disjoint from $\mathcal{G}$.
-For every $n \in \N$, we can perform such an ambient isotopy of $\mathcal{G}$.
-This shows that every cycle in $\mathcal{G}$ bounds a disc which is internally disjoint from the spatial graph.
-As $G$ is abstractly planar by assumption, it follows from Theorem~\ref{Wu} that $\mathcal{G}$ is planar embedded. \end{proof}
+To apply Theorem~\ref{Wu}, observe that every cycle in $\mathcal{G}$ bounds a disc $D$ which is embedded in $\R^3$ with interior $\mathring{D}$ disjoint from $\mathcal{G}$.
+This is clearly true for any meridian and for any cycle that does not intersect $P$ since $\mathcal{G} \setminus P$ is embedded on a sphere already.
+We are left to consider cycles $C$ that run through $P$ for which there exists a natural number $n$ so that the cycle has knot type $T(1,n)$.
+Let $C_{n}$ be one of these cycles, i.e., $C_{n}$ follows the longitude once and wraps $n$ times around the meridian.
+We can find an ambient isotopy $i_{n}$ of $\G$ that transforms $C_{n}$ to the longitude $l=i_{n}(C_{n})$ of a new torus $i_{n}(T)$ (not isotopic to $T$), by possibly performing another twist as described in step~(3) of the proof above.
+Denote the spatial graph that results from this twist by $i_{n}(\G)$.
+As a longitude bounds a disc internally disjoint from the torus, it follows that the cycle $i_{n}(C_{n})$ bounds a disc internally disjoint from $i_{n}(\G)$.
+Since ambient isotopies preserve embedded discs and do not pass them through the graph, it follows that the cycle $C_{n}$ in $\G$ bounds a disc internally disjoint from $\G$.
+For every $n \in \N$, we can perform such an ambient isotopy of $\G$.
+This shows that every cycle in $\G$ bounds a disc which is internally disjoint from the spatial graph.
+As $G$ is planar by assumption, it follows from Theorem~\ref{Wu} that $\G$ is trivial. \end{proof}

-\begin{rem} It is not possible to weaken the assumptions of Theorem~\ref{goal} as shown by giving counter examples in \cite{short}. \end{rem}
+\begin{rem} It is not possible to weaken the assumptions of Theorem~\ref{goal} as shown by giving counter examples in~\cite{short}. \end{rem}